 Consider adopting a task or departmental-based navigation structure – if these aren’t suitable, a hybrid approach (below) may be necessary.

 We recently developed a management dashboard for a customer and it presented employees with key business metrics.
 It may not be necessary to have these prominently highlighted on your intranet’s company homepage but enabling employees to navigate to them is helpful.
 Making it permission-based, if it’s applicable to only small percentage of employees may also be appropriate.

 The organisation’s culture can be portrayed in many ways; from the style of writing on your company intranet’s homepage to the overall look and design.

 FYI: 👋 You’ve found an old blog!
 Please note that the features mentioned here may not work or look in the way described – in fact, they’re even bigger and better in the latest version of Claromentis!
-Try our software to see our latest features in action.
+Get free trial to see our latest features in action.